COBA-NIH/i2kconference/virtual.md

 ## **Program**

-Submit a workshop to Virtual I2K using [this form](https://airtable.com/appZL2v7JOpcEtqUN/shrREBlIImTkizb6s) ([https://airtable.com/appZL2v7JOpcEtqUN/shrREBlIImTkizb6s](https://airtable.com/appZL2v7JOpcEtqUN/shrREBlIImTkizb6s)) with your proposed workshop details by **Wednesday, October 9th, 2024**.
-These tutorials will be fully online and asynchronous with a focus on using and developing open source image analysis platforms/tools.
-In the form you will be asked to select the day and time you wish to present your workshop, as well as the planned duration.
-Workshops will be accepted on a rolling basis.

 **The program for Virtual I2K 2024 consists of live [virtual workshops](https://i2kconference.org/workshops) from presenters around the globe during the 3 days of the event.
 See [here](https://i2kconference.org/workshops) for the schedule.**

 **Full Program:** [Virtual Workshops](https://i2kconference.org/workshops)